Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbird feeder

-The most important feature of any good hummingbird feeder is the ability to clean it, however, as they need to be cleaned regularly to avoid bacteria, fungi, and other harmful organisms.
+The most important feature of any good hummingbird feeder is the ability to clean it, as they need to be cleaned regularly to avoid bacteria, fungi, and other harmful organisms.

 5. Encourage nesting in your yard